Sinking of the Titanic: Last minutes of sinking

 Occasionally there had been a muffled thud or deadened explosion within the ship.
 Now, without warning she seemed to start forward, moving forward and into the water at an angle of about fifteen degrees.
 This movement with the water rushing up toward us was accompanied by a rumbling roar, mixed with more muffled explosions.
 It was like standing under a steel railway bridge while an express train passes overhead mingled with the noise of a pressed steel factory and wholesale breakage of china.

 Eyewitnesses saw Titanic's stern rising high into the air as the ship tilted down in the water.
 It was said to have reached an angle of 30–45 degrees, "revolving apparently around a centre of gravity just astern of midships", as Lawrence Beesley later put it.
 Many survivors described a great noise, which some attributed to the boilers exploding.
 Beesley described it as "partly a groan, partly a rattle, and partly a smash, and it was not a sudden roar as an explosion would be: it went on successively for some seconds, possibly fifteen to twenty".
 He attributed it to "the engines and machinery coming loose from their bolts and bearings, and falling through the compartments, smashing everything in their way".

-After another minute, the ship's lights flickered once and then permanently went out, plunging Titanic into darkness.
+After another minute, the ship's electrical system failed, causing the lights to flicker once and then permanently go out, plunging Titanic into darkness.
 Jack Thayer recalled seeing "groups of the fifteen hundred people still aboard, clinging in clusters or bunches, like swarming bees; only to fall in masses, pairs or singly as the great afterpart of the ship, two hundred fifty feet of it, rose into the sky."